Effie Gray (film): Lawsuits

-Release of the film, originally titled Effie, was delayed by a series of court actions.
+The release of the film, originally titled Effie, was delayed by a series of court actions.
 Eve Pomerance, author of two scripts on the same subject as Thompson's screenplay, brought the first case.
 One of the scripts had been produced as a stage play.
 The judge ruled in December 2012 that Thompson's script was not in breach of copyright and could be released.
-Another copyright dispute arose, with playwright Gregory Murphy, author of the play The Countess which had been positively received, and ran Off-Broadway for 634 performances during the 1999/00 season.
-The matter was decided in Emma Thompson's favour in March 2013.
-The judge’s ruling was based on a second, revised screenplay that the court allowed Emma Thompson to submit in the middle of the case, which Murphy called "unprecedented."
-Murphy appealed against the ruling, but the Second Circuit rejected Murphy's appeal.
+Another copyright dispute arose, with playwright Gregory Murphy, author of the play The Countess which had been positively received and ran Off-Broadway for 634 performances during the 1999/00 season.
+The matter was decided in Thompson's favour in March 2013.
+The judge's ruling was based on a second, revised screenplay that the court allowed Thompson to submit in the middle of the case, which Murphy called "unprecedented".
+Murphy appealed the ruling, but the Second Circuit rejected the appeal.
 The District Court then ordered Murphy to reimburse Effie Film, LLC $500,000 for its legal fees.
-Murphy filed an appeal, but in debt for hundreds of thousands of dollars as the result of the initial lawsuit instigated by Effie Film, petitioned the Court for pro bono counsel.
-Lawyers from the law firm of Winston & Strawn representing Effie Film successfully blocked Murphy’s petition for pro bono counsel, and filed a motion that Murphy be required to put up a bond of $125,000 before his case could be heard on appeal.
+Murphy filed an appeal, but in debt for hundreds of thousands of dollars as a result of the initial lawsuit instigated by Effie Film, petitioned the Court for pro bono counsel.
+Lawyers representing Effie Film successfully blocked Murphy's petition, and filed a motion that Murphy be required to put up a bond of $125,000 before his case could be heard on appeal.
 In the year-long court battle that ensued, Murphy, representing himself, fought both the $500,000 fee award and the $125,000 bond motion.
-The case was eventually moved to the United States Court of Appeals.
-On 16 October 2015 the three-judge panel for the Court of Appeals ruled unanimously in Murphy’s favour, dismissing Winston & Strawn’s motion for a bond requirement and ruling that the District Court had "abused its discretion" in awarding Effie Film its $500,000 in legal fees, adding that the Court of Appeals had never characterized Murphy’s original claims of infringement as "frivolous" or "objectively unreasonable" as Winston & Strawn contended.
+The case was eventually moved to the Court of Appeals.
+On 16 October 2015 the three-judge panel for the Court of Appeals ruled unanimously in Murphy's favour, dismissing the motion for a bond requirement and ruling that the District Court had "abused its discretion" in awarding Effie Film $500,000 in legal fees, adding that the Court of Appeals had never characterized Murphy's original claims of infringement as "frivolous" or "objectively unreasonable" as contended.
 The Court of Appeals also ordered Effie Film, LLC to pay Murphy $603.80 for his court costs.

 The release date was put back to October 2013, but the film was withdrawn from the Mill Valley Film Festival in California at which it was to be premiered under the title Effie Gray.
-In December 2013, Thompson said the film’s time had "probably passed".
+In December 2013, Thompson said the film's time had "probably passed".
 The film was finally released in October 2014.
 Thompson did not attend its London premiere, nor did she promote the film.